 The LED associated with the reference level button can also serve as a calibration aid.
 If the reference level mode is not active, whenever the post-fader surround or stereo monitor output levels are precisely the same as that stored for the reference value the reference level LED will flash.
 This exact level can be reached through the use of the rotary level control, either by itself or through the setting of the rotary level control in conjunction with the dim function.
-Whatever path the post-fader surround and stereo monitor outputs take to reach the reference level value, it will cause the reference level LED to flash!
+Whatever path the post-fader surround and stereo monitor outputs take to reach the reference level LED to flash!